Downsview Provincial Campus

 94 Oshawa Hwy.
 2 GO Bus: Stops at Yorkdale

 Taking the GO to Yorkdale?
 Try biking from Yorkdale to the campus.
 Check City of Toronto's bike map for suitable routes.

-Did you know that the average person can walk 1km in 10 minutes?
+Did you know that the average person can walk 1km in 10 minutes and can bike 1km in less than 5 minutes?
 Walking/running is one of the best ways to commute.
 It’s cost-free, emits zero GHG pollutants into the air and promotes physical health.
-To help make your commute and workday more convenient, you can use the showers in Building C.

 Active commuting doesn’t mean you are limited to staying at work during your breaks.
 Try walking, biking, or taking transit to local stores during your break.
 Running your errands on lunch also means that you can go straight home after work.